 Last night, I had a dream that I woke up, walked out to the living room to look out my window and my entire deck was covered in snow.
 In Alaska, we have Termination Dust already and everyone up here knows that snow is on the way.
+So, the time has come to protect my dogs.
+Dog shoes are the only thing that keeps their paws safe.

 Yesterday, I started preparing my deck and all the furniture on it for snow to come.
 Atlas will be experiencing her second winter this year, last year she was just a pup, so it doesn’t count.
 With snow coming, this means I also need to order her shoes in order to take her for walks.